Table of contents

 Example of implementation

-To speed up the process of preparing reports for clients, the digital agency has automated reporting in Google Data Studio with the help of OWOX BI Pipeline.
-This service automatically imports expense data from various advertising services into Google Analytics, then transfers that data to Data Studio and updates reports without the involvement of data specialists.
+To speed up the process of preparing reports for clients, the digital agency has automated reporting in Google Looker Studio (Formerly Google Data Studio) with the help of OWOX BI Pipeline.
+This service automatically imports expense data from various advertising services into Google Analytics, then transfers that data to Looker Studio (Formerly Data Studio) and updates reports without the involvement of data specialists.

 This solution isn’t a full-fledged analytics system, but it’s enough for the initial stage.
 It allows you to get accurate data on advertising campaigns.
 However, this data is flat without considering the mutual influence of channels and your business’s funnel.